-I volunteered on the San Francisco Crisis Line for two years.
+If you need someone to talk with, call a crisis line, 1-800-273-8255 or text 741741 or go to a Crisis Center.
+I volunteered at the San Francisco Crisis Line for two years.
 I know from experience that it helps to talk to someone who cares.

 , about elders in America, end of life and medical decision making is a personal narrative about the last few years of his father’s life, an informative book about options for the aging, a professional perspective about the difficulties involved in making medical decisions about terminal conditions, and descriptions of difficult conversations.

 I especially liked his passage about Susan Block’s approach.
 She is a palliative care nurse.
 She explains that these conversations are a process and doctors generally make a conceptual mistake of thinking that the purpose of the conversation is provide information.

 Addressing end of life worries for the individual and the family